 Here are our top 10 reasons to go whale watching with us from Victoria.
 Some of them may surprise you!

 1. Other marine wildlife

 Sure, the whales tend to hog the spotlight.
 They’re so big and charismatic.
 But they don’t live in isolation.
 They share this spectacular inland sea with almost 3,500 species of mammals, birds, fish and invertebrates.
 No, we’re not going to show you all of them, although we would if we could!
-But seeing the interconnectedness of everything—from nesting seabirds and resting sea lions to frenzied bait balls and swirling kelp beds—helps us all appreciate the whales within the bigger ecological picture.
+But seeing how everything is connected—from nesting seabirds and resting sea lions to frenzied bait balls and swirling kelp beds—helps us all appreciate the whales (and ourselves!) within the bigger ecological picture.

 2. Kelp forests

 Speaking of kelp beds, our guests frequently ask us about those long rubber hose-like thingies floating in clumps around rocky reefs.
 Bull kelp is amazing stuff.
 Above water, it looks like a crazy tangle of giant, golden-brown lasagna noodles swaying in the current.
 But underwater, it’s a thriving forest community, sheltering and nourishing hundreds of marine critters—from snails and crabs to seals and sea otters!
 How many forests have you seen that can grow up to a foot a day?

 While watching the food chain in action on our tour, you may get a craving for seafood.
 But now that you’ve learned more about ocean sustainability from our naturalists, what are the smart seafood choices to make?
 We can help you with that.
 We’re partnered with Ocean Wise and Seafood Watch, two conservation programs that make it easy for you to make informed seafood choices and ensure the health of our oceans.
 Don’t be shy to ask us more!